musictopography/musictopography.github.io/interviews.md

   <div class="interview-card">
     <h3>Bruno Canino</h3>
     <p>
-      Bruno Canino (1935) is a pianist, harpsichordist and composer of Neapolitan origins, particularly active in the field of modern and contemporary music.
-During his interview, he talks about the exceptional environment of the Conservatorio G. Verdi of Milan, where he completed his studies after his family moved, and the crucial role played by teachers and older students (including Giacomo Manzoni and Luciano Berio) in the diffusion of experimental and contemporary music.
-His memories help us to contextualize the different performative circuits of classical music in the Milanese urban space.
+      Bruno Canino (1935) is a pianist, harpsichordist, and composer.
+In his interview, he reflects on the environment of the Conservatorio G. Verdi in Milan and on the role played by teachers and older students, including Giacomo Manzoni and Luciano Berio, in the diffusion of experimental and contemporary music.
+His memories help to contextualise the different performance circuits of classical music.
     </p>
     <button class="interview-preview open-video-modal"
             type="button"
             data-video="https://www.youtube-nocookie.com/embed/NsAHcXIyqyk?autoplay=1"